akarlinsky/world_mortality/README.md

 The monthly numbers for Serbia are not used because we prefer the weekly numbers from EuroStat.

-Statistical Office of the Rebublic of Serbia: https://www.stat.gov.rs/en-us/oblasti/stanovnistvo/rodjeni-i-umrli/
+Statistical Office of the Republic of Serbia: https://www.stat.gov.rs/en-us/oblasti/stanovnistvo/rodjeni-i-umrli/

 ### Tunisia (monthly)